WRF Physics¶

 gwd_opt

-=1 : (default); gravity wave drag and blocking; recommended for all grid sizes; includes the subgrid topography effects gravity wave drag and low-level flow blocking; input wind is rotated to the earth coordinate, and output is adjusted back to the projection domain - this enables the scheme to be used for all map projections supported by WRF; to apply this option, appropriate input fields from geogrid must be used; See Gravity Wave Drag Scheme Static Data for details.
+=1 : (default); subgrid topography effects gravity wave drag and low-level flow blocking; recommended for all grid sizes; input wind is rotated to the Earth coordinate, and output is adjusted back to the projection domain, enabling use with all WRF-supported map projections; to apply this option, appropriate input fields from geogrid must be used; See Gravity Wave Drag Scheme Static Data for details.

 Fog¶